Data frame features

 |> Frame.sortRowsByKey

-// Save CSV with semicolon separator
+// Save with semicolon separator

 air.SaveCsv(Path.GetTempFileName(), separator=';')